 Afternoon: Explore Burlington

 Now that we’ve enjoyed our time at the Ethan Allen Homestead, it’s time to continue our Burlington Walking Tour.
-Burlington is Vermont’s largest city.
-Keep in mind that being Vermont’s largest city looks very different than being the largest city in New York.
+Now, Burlington is Vermont’s largest city, but keep in mind that being Vermont’s largest city looks very different than being the largest city in New York.
 So we’ll still be in touch with a tremendous amount of nature and beauty.

 Also, keep in mind that I had a horrific gastrointestinal bug the entire time I was exploring Burlington, so that might affect my thoughts a bit.
 But I still managed to record the…